 As previously stated, “poor condition” is a relative term.
 While one buyer won’t bat an eye at stained flooring, another will make a mental check mark in the “poor condition” category.

-Items that can put a house in this “poor condition” category include:
+Items that can put a house in this type of “poor condition” category include:

 - Dirty, cluttered interior